Bethenny Frankel Swears Lisa Rinna And Kyle Richards Did Not Release Puppy Gate Article

-Everyone enjoys a Housewives crossover, whether it plays out on or offscreen.
+Everyone enjoys a Real Housewives crossover, whether it plays out on or offscreen.
 That’s what’s currently happening with The Real Housewives of New York star Bethenny Frankel and her friends Kyle Richards and Lisa Rinna of The Real Housewives of Beverly Hills.
 Puppy Gate has been playing out on RHOBH for the entirety of Season 9 and Bethenny is commenting on the matter.
 The Skinny Girl mogul appeared on Andy Cohen’s Watch What Happens Live Wednesday night and responded to the host’s questions on the mater.

-According to Bethenny, there is a lot of back story regarding puppy gate, and she suggested if her friends were going to take a shot at Lisa Vanderpump, they better not miss.
-The comment was a fun play on Bethenny’s tagline from last season of RHONY.
+According to Bethenny, there is a lot of backstory regarding Puppy Gate, and she suggested if her friends were going to take a shot at Lisa Vanderpump, they better not miss.
+The comment was a fun play of words on Bethenny’s tagline from the last season of RHONY.
 Bethenny also took to Twitter on Thursday morning to explain her feelings on the leaked Radar Online story.

 Two RHOBH episodes ago, Lisa Vanderpump was accused of leaking a story to Radar Online about Dorit Kemsley giving away a dog she had adopted from Vanderpump Dogs.
-Lisa vehemently denied the allegations and fans of the show began to speculate who from the cast might have leaked the story, as the Inquisitr previously reported.
+Lisa vehemently denied the allegations and fans of the show began to speculate who among the cast might have leaked the story, as The Inquisitr previously reported.

 “I was on [WWHL] last PM & [Andy] asked me about the “dog”.
 I’m real friends with [Lisa Rinna] bc she shoots straight no chaser.
 I text her & my friend [Kyle Richards] all the time & FACT, they had ZERO to do with any items leaked.
 That much I know,” Bethenny tweeted.